Virtuant/hadoop-admin-2019/docs/hbase_movies.md

 Job Stats (time in seconds):

-JobId        Maps        Reduces        MaxMapTime        MinMapTIme        AvgMapTime        MedianMapTime        MaxReduceTime        MinReduceTime        AvgReduceTime        MedianReducetime        Alias        Feature        Outputs

-job_1518379779375_0001        1        0        80        80        80        80        n/a        n/a        n/a        n/a        ratings        MAP_ONLY        hbase://ratings,
+JobId        Maps        Reduces        MaxMapTime        MinMapTIme        AvgMapTime        MedianMapTime        MaxReduceTime        MinReduceTime        AvgReduceTime        MedianReducetime        Alias        Feature        Output job_1518379779375_0001        1        0        80        80        80        80        n/a        n/a        n/a        n/a        ratings        MAP_ONLY        hbase://ratings,
 job_1518379779375_0002        1        0        21        21        21        21        n/a        n/a        n/a        n/a        movies        MAP_ONLY        hbase://movies,
 job_1518379779375_0003        1        0        20        20        20        20        n/a        n/a        n/a        n/a

 Input(s):